shrivastava-26/RepoSafari/README.md

 └── script.js         # JavaScript file for functionality
 ```

-## Contribution

-Contributions are welcome!
-If you have suggestions or improvements, feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any inquiries or suggestions, please contact [your-email@example.com](mailto:your-email@example.com).

----

 **RepoSafari** is a project aimed at enhancing the visibility and accessibility of GitHub repositories through a simple and effective web interface.